LANG 3034 Historical Linguistics

 Legacy Code 102043

-Description This unit provides an introduction into the study of language change.
+Description This subject provides an introduction into the study of language change.
 It discusses fundamental questions such as how and why languages change, how we can investigate and theoretically capture language change, as well as how language change is connected to sociocultural change with special focus on the linguistic habitat of Australia.

 School Humanities & Comm Arts